blinklad/vim-colorschemes-picker/README.md

 ## ABOUT ##

-Power VIM Users like us have already wasted tons of time to choose our favorite colorschemes, and may still not be satisfied with the current colorschemes. *V*im*R*and*Colour* is not here to necessarily help you, it's here to add nondeterministic aesthetic into your daily life of editing text.
+Power VIM Users like us have already wasted tons of time to choose our favorite colorschemes, and may still not be satisfied with the current colorschemes.
+The typical approach to this issue is ironically spending _more_ time looking for a colour scheme.

+**V**im**R**and**Colour** flips this idea on its head.
+It is not here to necessarily help you, it's here to add aesthetical nondeterminism  into your daily life of editing text.
+Relinquish control every once in a while and maybe you'll find what you're looking for...

 How does this work?
 How are colours selected?
 __Who knows__, really.
 Some guesses, though...